 late 14c., "ruler of a Muslim country," from Old French caliphe (12c., also algalife), from Medieval Latin califa, from Arabic khalifa "successor" (from khalafa "succeed").
-Title given to the successor of Muhammad as leader of the community and defender of the faith; originally Abu-Bakr, who succeeded Muhammad in the role of leader of the faithful after the prophet's death.
+The title given to the successor of Muhammad as leader of the community and defender of the faith; the first was Abu-Bakr, who succeeded Muhammad in the role of leader of the faithful after the prophet's death.

 <a href="https://www.etymonline.com/word/calif">Etymology of calif by etymonline</a>

 Harper, D. (n.d.).
 Etymology of calif.
 Online Etymology Dictionary.
 Retrieved $(datetime), from https://www.etymonline.com/word/calif